cloudfoundry/cf-drain-cli/README.md

 ```
 $ cf create-drain --help
 NAME:
-   create-drain - Creates a user provided service for syslog drains and binds
-it to a given application.
+   create-drain - Creates a user provided service for syslog drains and binds it to a given application.

 USAGE:
-   create-drain [options] <app-name> <drain-name> <syslog-drain-url>
+   create-drain [options] <app-name> <syslog-drain-url>

 OPTIONS:
+   -password           The password to use for authentication when the `adapter-type` is `application`.
+Required if `adapter-type` is `application`.
    -type               The type of logs to be sent to the syslog drain.
 Available types: `logs`, `metrics`, and `all`.
 Default is `logs`
+   -username           The username to use for authentication when the `adapter-type` is `application`.
+Required if `adapter-type` is `application`.
+   -adapter-type       Set the type of adapter.
+The adapter is responsible for forwarding messages to the syslog drain.
+Available options: `service` or `application`.
+Service will use a cf user provided service that reads from loggregator and forwards to the drain.
+Application will deploy a cf application that reads from log-cache and forwards to the drain.
+Default is `service`
+   -drain-name         The name of the app that will be created to forward messages to your drain.
+Default is `cf-drain-UUID`
 ```

 #### Delete Drain